aametwally/FP_MetaGenomics/README.md

 ## FP-Metagenomics-Pipeline ##

 This analysis pipeline is primarily designed to analyze data coming from Illumina MiSeq Sequencing machine.
 Nevertheless, with a few changes, it can be adapted to any sequencing platforms.

-The Pipeline isn't yet fully commented and finished!
+This metagenomic pipeline is under active research development.
+Please report any bugs/suggestions to Ahmed Metwally (ametwa2@uic.edu).

 # Getting Started
 This section details steps for installing and running the FP-Metagenomics-Pipeline for use on the UIC Extreme cluster.
 Current the FP-Metagenomics-Pipeline version only supports Linux.
 If you experience difficulty installing or running the software, please contact (Ahmed Metwally: ametwa2@uic.edu).